Frequently asked questions

 In clinical studies, patients 6 years of age and older used JUBLIA for 48 weeks and results were examined at Week 52.
 Treatment takes time so it’s important to keep applying JUBLIA as directed by your doctor.

+Ready to treat it with JUBLIA?
 Learn more about how JUBLIA works.

 This brochure contains information on toenail fungus, risk factors, and how JUBLIA works.

-*This offer is only valid for patients with commercial insurance.
+*This offer is only valid for eligible patients with commercial insurance.
 Eligible uninsured patients will pay more.
 This offer is not valid for any person eligible for reimbursement of prescriptions, in whole or in part, by any federal, state, or other governmental programs, including, but not limited to, Medicare (including Medicare Advantage and Part A, B, and D plans), Medicaid, TRICARE, Veterans Administration or Department of Defense health coverage, CHAMPUS, the Puerto Rico Government Health Insurance Plan, or any other federal or state health care programs.
-This offer is good only in the U.S. at retail pharmacies owned and operated by Walgreen Co. (or its affiliates) or other participating independent retail pharmacies.
+This offer is good only in the U.S. at retail pharmacies owned and operated by Walgreen Co. (or its affiliates) or participating independent retail pharmacies.
 This offer is not valid in Massachusetts or Minnesota or where otherwise prohibited, taxed or otherwise restricted.
-Go to ActivateJubliaSavings.com for other terms and conditions that apply.
+Go to OrthoRxAccess.com for other terms and conditions that apply.

-JUBLIA (efinaconazole) topical solution, 10%, is a prescription medicine used to treat fungal infections of the toenails.
+JUBLIA® (efinaconazole) topical solution, 10%, is a prescription medicine used to treat fungal infections of the toenails.